2014 Swiss immigration initiative: National reactions

 After the acceptance of the federal popular initiative "against mass immigration", views varied widely as to why the initiative was successful at the polls, and how it might actually be implemented.
 To some observers, the situation was reminiscent of the referendum held on 6 December 1992, when 50.3% of the Swiss people voted against joining the European Economic Area.

 The Swiss People's Party, which was the main proponent of the initiative, celebrated the referendum outcome as a major victory.
 The party's head Toni Brunner stated: "This is a sea change in Switzerland's migration policy.
 It is clear that immigration will have to be massively restricted."

 Some commentators fear a slowdown in economic activity due to the enforcement of the initiative.
 Business and industry groups were opposed to the initiative during the campaign and expressed concern about the measure's impact on their ability to attract and retain top talent from abroad.
 The Swiss Bankers Association expressed disappointment and concern at the result, saying: "We urgently need to hold constructive talks with the EU to explain our position".

-Although all governing parties except the Swiss People's Party opposed the initiative, the Federal Council (the Swiss government) announced that it would promptly start implementing the new constitutional provisions and will set to work on re-introducing immigration quotas "without delay".
+Although all governing parties except the Swiss People's Party opposed the initiative, the Federal Council (the Swiss government) announced that it would promptly start implementing the new constitutional provisions and would set to work on re-introducing immigration quotas "without delay".
 The acceptance of the initiative binds the Swiss government to renegotiate the entire EU labor market agreements with the EU within three years; the current treaties stay in force in the meantime.